JohnDMcMaster/zorrom/README.md

 1011011001110111
 ```

 This ".txt" gives a ROM physical layout of 16 rows by 8 columns.
-Conventons:
+Conventions:
   * ROMs are usually oriented to be wider than high to fit on desktop monitors better
   * You may not know what bit is 0 vs 1 initially.
 Choose a convention arbitrarily and document it.
 That said, people usually choose the brighter bit as "0"